ahsangadit/viable-support-for-zendesk/README.txt

 == Upgrade Notice ==

+= 1.1.1 =
+Code improvement

 = 1.1.0 =
 WordPress 6.9 compatible with improved admin experience, enhanced performance, and better error handling.

 = 1.0 =
 First stable release of **Viable Support for Zendesk** connect, create, and automate tickets directly from WordPress.

+== External services ==

+This plugin connects to the Zendesk API to create support tickets, fetch custom fields, and manage ticket data.
+This connection is required for the plugin to function properly.

+The plugin sends the following data to Zendesk:
+* Zendesk subdomain (configured by the site administrator)
+* Account email and API token (for authentication)
+* Ticket data including: requester name, email, subject, message, custom fields, tags, and metadata
+* User search queries (for API authentication verification)

+All API requests are made server-side using secure HTTPS connections to your Zendesk subdomain (e.g., `https://your-subdomain.zendesk.com/api/v2/`).

+This service is provided by "Zendesk Inc": [Zendesk Terms of Service](https://www.zendesk.com/company/agreements-and-terms/), [Privacy Policy](https://www.zendesk.com/company/agreements-and-terms/privacy-policy/).

 == License ==